react-component/form/README.md

 convert value from props to fields. used for read fields from redux store.

+### formOption.withRef: boolean

+Maintain an ref for wrapped component instance, use `refs.wrappedComponent` to access.

 createForm() will return another function:

 ### function(WrappedComponent: React.Component): React.Component